boltlabs-inc/zeekoe/README.md

 This payment channel protocol has a significant privacy advantage over many prior layer-2 payment channel approaches.
-At every point from establishment through closing, the merchant is only able to learn correlate the customer's on-chain payment identity with starting and ending balances of the channel, and explicitly does not gain the ability to connect the customer's identity with the quantity, price, or nature of the payments any individual customer has made (so long as there are sufficiently many customers that the merchant can't draw statistical or timing correlations between their on-chain and off-chain actions).
+At every point from establishment through closing, the merchant is only able to correlate the customer's on-chain payment identity with starting and ending balances of the channel, and explicitly does not gain the ability to connect the customer's identity with the quantity, price, or nature of the payments any individual customer has made (so long as there are sufficiently many customers that the merchant can't draw statistical or timing correlations between their on-chain and off-chain actions).

 ## Current project status